 Dr. Attila Andics, a research fellow at Eotvos Lorand University in Budapest, has led his team in running multiple studies on how dogs process information on small screens.
 Their research has found that while dogs do realize they're looking at a human's face on said screen, they don't recognize that the human is their owner.
-Andics says that realistic size appears to be important to dogs' visual perception of who their owner is — a tiny owner on a phone screen simply doesn't register to dogs as being their owner.
+Andics says that realistic size appears to be important to dogs' visual perception of who their owner is — a tiny pet parent on a phone screen simply doesn't register to dogs as being their person.

 They found that while dogs realize they are looking at a human's face on screen, the stimulus isn't enough for them to recognize it's their owner on the other side.
 "Realistic size matters," he said.
 "If the size is not realistic, you become something small in a little box."

 Can dogs recognize their parents on TV screens?